pieroproietti/penguins-eggs/README.md

 sudo eggs produce --max
 ```
 > [!TIP]
->  This command will apply maximum compression to the ISO file, resulting in a smaller file size.
-In addition to the command descriptions provided in this README, you can refer to the [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/eggs-users-guide) for more detailed information on how to use penguins-eggs and its various features.
+>  This command will apply differents compression to the ISO file, resulting in a smaller file size or in a longer process.
+Consult [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/eggs-users-guide) for more detailed informations.
 The official guide offers comprehensive documentation to help you make the most out of this tool.

 # Commands
 <!-- commands -->